Honigkuchen/optional/README.md

 ## License

-Source is licensed with the Apache 2.0 license with LLVM exceptions
+`beman.optional` is licensed under the Apache License v2.0 with LLVM Exceptions.

 // SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception